Rome with Kids: The Best 3-Day Itinerary for Families

 Morning

 Start with a relaxed stroll through some of Rome’s most famous spots.
 You can walk to all of these from the hotels we recommended above!
 These are all relatively close together, so it’s an easy way to ease into the city without over planning.
+All of these are walkable to each other within 15 minutes or under between each stop.

-• Spanish Steps: Free to see and walk up or down and take pictures
+• Spanish Steps: Free to see and walk up or down and take pictures (we only saw the top from when we were on the golf cart)

 • Trevi Fountain: Free but you can pay €2 and go down to the bottom to get better pictures and avoid the crowd - VERY WORTH IT!